Japan widens virus restrictions as omicron surges in cities

 Throughout the pandemic, Japan has resisted the use of lockdowns to limit the spread of the virus and has focused on requiring eateries to close early and not serve alcohol, and on urging the public to wear masks and practice social distancing, as the government seeks to minimize damage to the economy.

-Under the latest measure, most eateries are asked to close by 8 p.m., while large events can allow full capacity if they compile anti-virus plans.
+Under the latest measure, most eateries are asked to close by 8 or 9 p.m., while large events can allow full capacity if they have anti-virus plans.
+In Tokyo, certified eateries that stop serving alcohol can stay open until 9 p.m. while those serving alcohol must close an hour earlier.

 Critics say the measures, which almost exclusively target bars and restaurants, make little sense and are unfair.